clintonjwang/voi-classifier/README.md

 Classifier for liver lesions into different classes (HCC, FNH, etc.).
-Uses a simple 3D CNN.
+Uses a 3D CNN.